minio/minio/docs/sts/ldap.md

 ```
 MINIO_IDENTITY_LDAP_GROUP_SEARCH_FILTER     (string)    search filter for groups e.g. "(&(objectclass=groupOfNames)(memberUid=%s))"
-MINIO_IDENTITY_LDAP_GROUP_NAME_ATTRIBUTE    (string)    search attribute for group name e.g. "cn"
 MINIO_IDENTITY_LDAP_GROUP_SEARCH_BASE_DN    (list)      ";" separated list of group search base DNs e.g. "dc=myldapserver,dc=com"
 ```

-When a user logs in via the STS API, the MinIO server queries the AD/LDAP server with the given search filter and extracts the given attribute from the search results.
+When a user logs in via the STS API, the MinIO server queries the AD/LDAP server with the given search filter and extracts the DN from the search results.
 These values represent the groups that the user is a member of.
 On each access MinIO applies the IAM policies attached to these groups in MinIO.

 **MinIO sends LDAP credentials to LDAP server for validation.
 So we _strongly recommend_ to use MinIO with AD/LDAP server over TLS or StartTLS _only_.
 Using plain-text connection between MinIO and LDAP server means _credentials can be compromised_ by anyone listening to network traffic.**